 The Independent Directors decided that since the performance of the Non-IndependentDirectors (including Managing Director and Whole time Director) is excellent the term oftheir appointment be continued.

-The Board has carried out the annual performance evaluation of its own performance theDirectors individually (excluding the director being evaluated) as well as the evaluationof the working of its Committees.
-A structured questionnaire was preparedafter taking into consideration various aspects of the Board's functioning such asadequacy of the composition of the Board and its Committees effectiveness in developingCorporate governance structure to fulfil its responsibilities execution and performanceof specific duties etc. The Board decided that the performance of individual directors its ownperformance and working of the committees is excellent.
+(c) Evaluation by Board: The Board has carried out the annual performanceevaluation of Independent Directors individually.
+A structured questionnaire was preparedafter taking into consideration various aspects of the Board's functioning such asadequacy of the composition of the Board and its Committees effectiveness in developingCorporate governance structure to fulfil its responsibilities execution and performanceof specific duties etc. The Board decided that the performance of Independent directors isexcellent.

 Director's Responsibility Statement:

 In pursuance of section 134 (5) of the Companies Act 2013 the Directors herebyconfirm that: